cloudnative-pg/cloudnative-pg/docs/src/security.md

 the discovery of well-known vulnerabilities, threats, and weaknesses hidden in the code such as hard-coded credentials, integer overflows and SQL injections - to name a few.

+Another step during the CI/CD pipeline is running [govulncheck](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck) which reports known vulnerabilities that affect Go code, or even the compiler, meaning that if for some reason, the operator is built with a version of the Go compiler that contains a known bug this will be spotted during the process.

+GitHub also provides another tool [CodeQL](https://codeql.github.com/) that has been enabled and included in our CI/CD pipeline, thus, will block any pull request on which it could find any security issue.
+The configuration of CodeQL was set to only review Go code, so any other language in the repository like, python or bash, is not covered by this test.

+The [Snyk](https://snyk.io/) has an Open Source Projects in which CloudNativePG was accepted and we run the Snyk code scan every night in a scheduled job and produce weekly reports with any new finding on code security and also for licensing issues that could come up.

+One of the last things to note is that we have the "Report a vulnerability" option enabled on the Security section inside the repository that allows users to safely report any security issue that may require a proper and careful handling before being released to the public, please, if you find any security bug, use that medium to report it.

 !!!
 Important
     A failure in the static code analysis phase of the CI/CD pipeline is a blocker for the entire delivery of CloudNativePG, meaning that each commit is validated